exonum/exonum-btc-anchoring/README.md

       --btc-anchoring-funding-txid 73f5f6797bedd4b1024805bc6d7e08e5206a5597f97fd8a47ed7ad5a5bb174ae
   ```

-  ***Important note!** Funding transaction should have enough amount of confirmations which setted before by
+  ***Important note!** The funding transaction should have a sufficient number of confirmations.
-  the `btc-anchoring-utxo-confirmations` parameter.*
+  Said number is set in advance by the `btc-anchoring-utxo-confirmations` parameter.*

 ### Launch node

-Launch all exonum nodes in the given Exonum network.
-To launch node concrete just execute:
+Launch all the Exonum nodes in the given Exonum network.
+To launch a particular node just execute:

 ```bash
 btc_anchoring run --node-config <destdir>/<N>.toml --db-path <destdir>/db/<N>
 ```

-If you want to see additional information you may specify log level by environment variable `RUST_LOG="exonum_btc_anchoring=info"`.
+If you want to see additional information you may specify the log level by an environment
+variable `RUST_LOG="exonum_btc_anchoring=info"`.

-## Maintaince
+## Maintenance

-As maintainer you can perform the following actions.
+As a maintainer you can perform the following actions.

 ### Modify configuration parameters